 Why Dubai Plumbing Costs More Than You Expect

 Three things drive plumbing costs in Dubai beyond what you might have paid in your home country.
-First, Dubai hard water — 400 to 600 parts per million total dissolved solids — deposits calcium scale inside pipes and on tap internals faster than anywhere in Europe.
-A tap cartridge that lasts 10 years in London lasts 3 to 5 years in Dubai.
-Your building needs more maintenance, period.
+First, Dubai hard water, typically 400 to 600 parts per million total dissolved solids, deposits calcium scale inside pipes and on tap internals faster than in most of Europe or North America.
+A tap cartridge that lasts a decade in a soft-water city lasts three to five years in Dubai.
+Your plumbing needs more maintenance here, full stop, and that is baked into every quote.

-Second, UAE buildings do not have the same legal protection for tenants and property owners that some other countries do.
-There is no published plumbing tariff.
+Second, UAE buildings do not have the same standardised published tariff system that some other markets have.
+There is no government price list for a tap repair or a leak fix.
 This makes the market wide open for both fair operators and for overcharging.
-Knowing the going rate is your protection.
+Knowing the going rate, as laid out in this guide, is your best protection against the second group.

-Third, many Dubai apartment buildings — especially older stock in Bur Dubai, Deira and Al Karama — have concealed pipework inside wall chases with no as-built drawings.
-When a leak develops, finding it requires investigative work before the repair even starts.
-That investigation time is legitimate cost.
+Third, many Dubai apartment buildings, especially older stock in Bur Dubai, Deira, Al Karama and Al Qusais, have concealed pipework inside wall chases with no as-built drawings available to the plumber.
+When a leak develops, locating it requires investigative work before the repair even starts.
+That investigation time is legitimate cost, not padding, and it is one reason older-building quotes often run higher than newer-tower quotes for what sounds like the same job description over the phone.

 The Difference Between a Concealed Leak and an Exposed One